 Understanding Adobe IMS authentication with AEM on Adobe Managed Services

-- Admin Console will represent AEM Managed Services customers as IMS Orgs and their Instances as Product Contexts.
+- Admin Console will represent AEM Managed Services customers as IMS Orgs and the AEM instances as Product Contexts.
 Admin Console System and Product Admins can define and manage.

-- Product Profiles in Admin Console will determine which AEM instances a user can access.
+- Product Profile in Admin Console will determine which AEM instances a user can access.

 - Only Enterprise or Federated IDs (for customer SSO) will be supported (Personal Adobe IDs are not supported).

 * This feature is supported for AEM 6.4 SP3 and later for Adobe Managed Services customers.